jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

 * | **drawSimplified** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.loads.drawSimplified``\
   | draw markers with simplified symbols
+* | **drawWithUserFunction** [type = bool, default = True]:
+  | \ ``SC.visualizationSettings.loads.drawWithUserFunction``\
+  | draw loads like force vectors time dependent; make sure that fixedLoadSize=false, while otherwise only the direction will change; user functions can only be drawn, if they are either symbolic or for Python user functions if useMultiThreadedRendering=False
 * | **fixedLoadSize** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.loads.fixedLoadSize``\
   | if true, the load is drawn with a fixed vector length in direction of the load vector, independently of the load size